Preston L. Cochrane

 Preston L. Cochrane is the Executive Director of Shelter the Homeless.
 He is the former CEO of American Research Bureau and President/CEO of Fair Credit Foundation.
 Preston is an EY Social Entrepreneur Of The Year™ and Utah Best of State award recipient.

-Active in community and industry affairs, Preston has served on the board of directors of the Financial Counseling Association of America, America Saves, BizWorld Foundation, United Way of Salt Lake, Utah Housing Coalition, Utah Jump$tart Coalition for Personal Financial Literacy, Utah Nonprofits Association, Pachyonychia Congenita (PC) Project, Somos Foundation, Zions Bank Community Advisory Board, and the Salt Lake Community College Accounting/Finance/Credit Program Advisory Committee.
-He served as a regional judge for the EY Entrepreneur Of The Year, Deseret News Sterling Scholars, Daniels Fund Scholars, and Somos Foundation Scholars.
+Active in community and industry affairs, Cochrane has served on the board of directors of the Financial Counseling Association of America, America Saves, BizWorld Foundation, United Way of Salt Lake, Utah Housing Coalition, Utah Jump$tart Coalition for Personal Financial Literacy, Utah Nonprofits Association, Pachyonychia Congenita (PC) Project, Somos Foundation, Zions Bank Community Advisory Board, and the Salt Lake Community College Accounting/Finance/Credit Program Advisory Committee.
+Cochrane served as a regional judge for the EY Entrepreneur Of The Year, Deseret News Sterling Scholars, Daniels Fund Scholars, and Somos Foundation Scholars.

 In joining the Shelter the Homeless team as Associate Director, Amy Russell brings with her 17 years of experience working with individuals and families experiencing homelessness or living in low-income housing.
 Most recently, Amy worked at the YWCA Utah, serving homeless victims of domestic violence.
 As a member of the development department, Amy began her work there as a grant writer and was later promoted to become their Major Gift’s Officer.
 During her tenure at YWCA, Amy was part of the capital campaign team that raised over $20 million to build two new family shelters and one direct service building.
 She was also integral in the creation of the Salt Lake Area Family Justice Center, an innovative service model, where co-located, wrap-around services are provided for all victims of domestic violence in our community, not just those living in the YWCA Shelters.
 The Family Justice Center has increased both victim safety and offender accountability.